bitfocusas/product-buttons/docs/2_positions/8_router.md

 ![Available Sources and Destinations](images/router/inspector/available_sources_destinations.png)

-The Router Section will by default show all available Sources and Destinations in the configurations, by adding **Tags.** In these boxes you can limit which Sources and Destinations are available for the **Router Section.**
+The Router Section will by default show all available Sources and Destinations in the configurations.
+By adding **Tags** In these boxes you can limit which Sources and Destinations are available for the **Router Section.**

 **User Filters:**

 ![User Filters](images/router/inspector/user_filters.png)

-By Default Buttons will use the Auto Generated filters in every **Router Section.** You can add your own, or remove any of the Auto Generated Filters.
+By Default, Buttons will use the Auto Generated filters in every **Router Section.** You can add your own, or remove any of the Auto Generated Filters.
 If you remove all of them, the **Filter Buttons** in the Router Section will also be removed.

 **Labels and Label Strategy:**